It's Free. It's Easy. It's the Law.

 Laws

 In January each year, the PUCN's Regulatory Operations Staff opens a docket that contains all warning letters filed throughout the year regarding violations of NRS 455 and NAC 455, Nevada's call before you dig laws.
 The docket is numbered XX-01006.
-For example, in 2013 the docket was numbered 13-01006; in 2014 it was 14-01006; and in 2015 it was 15-01006.
+For example, in 2023 the docket was numbered 23-01006; in 2024 it was 24-01006; and in 2025 it was 25-01006.
 Civil penalties that are issued for violation of Nevada's call before you dig law are given their own individual dockets.
-To view civil penalty cases and warning letters filed in the current year, visit the PUCN's Active Gas Dockets web page, scroll to the appropriate docket and click "view."
-To view previous year penalty cases and warning letter click the "Completed Gas Dockets" tab.
+To view civil penalty cases and warning letters, visit the PUCN's Document Search Site.

 - Gas Damages Per 1,000 Tickets